HandsOnDataViz/book/docs/HandsOnDataViz.md

-Optionally, you could use GitHub Pages to publish a live version of the code online, and paste the links to the live version at the top of your repo and your README.md file, as described in the [Fork, Edit, and Host a Simple Leaflet Map Template](fork-leaflet.html) section of this chapter.
+Optionally, you could use GitHub Pages to publish a live version of the code online, and paste the links to the live version at the top of your repo and your README.md file, as described in the [Copy, Edit, and Host a Simple Leaflet Map Template](copy-leaflet.html) section of this chapter.

 1. Since this was only a `practice` repo, let’s delete it from GitHub.